LABR: Labor Studies (Undergraduate)

 LABR 1020 Global Civilizations: Workers' Perspectives (4 Credits)

-This course offers an introductory but also systematic study of world history-the story of human habitation and human diversity from earliest times to the present.
+This course offers an introductory but also systematic study of world history.
 Too often, world history is told as if each society or nation-state or region functioned as a discrete political, economic and cultural unit, its success or failure over time determined by some inherent strength or weakness.
 In this class the goal is to explore different perspectives.
-We will examine how environmental circumstances gave some societies advantages that others lacked.
-Students also will also study the hows and whys of the rise and fall of regional civilizations by paying close attention to the connections-created by trade, conquest, and the exploitation of nature and labor-between these civilizations.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
-Prerequisites: None Corequisites: None This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
+We will examine how environmental circumstances may have given some societies advantages that others lacked.
+Students also will also study the hows and whys of the rise and fall of regional civilizations by paying close attention to the connections-created by trade, conquest, and the exploitation of nature and human labor-between these civilizations.
+It is only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
+This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.

 LABR 1035 Labor & Public Affairs (4 Credits)